-Explore the trend of potentially preventable hospitalisations due to dental conditions using the Hospitalisations interactive 6 below.
+Explore the trend of potentially preventable hospitalisations due to dental conditions using the Hospitalisations interactive 9 below.
 This figure shows the number and rate of hospital separations requiring general anaesthesia for procedures related to dental conditions, by sex, remoteness and indigenous status.
-National data is presented for each year, for 2016-17 through to 2020-21.
+National data is presented for each year, for 2016-17 through to 2021-22.
+The rate of hospital separations requiring general anaesthesia fluctuated over the period from 2016-17 to 2021-22, from a low of 4.9 per 1,000 population in 2019-20 to a high of 6.1 per 1,000 population in 2020-21.